A Beginner's Guide to Pool Landscape Lighting: Types, Tips, and Other Considerations

 Good question, and the answer in most cases is yes for two main reasons: form and function.

-As manufacturers and installers of inground fiberglass swimming pools around the U.S., we've overseen thousands of inground pool projects over the years.
+With our collective experience within the inground fiberglass swimming pool industry, we've seen thousands of inground pool projects over the years.

 Some of the pool landscape designs we see have minimalistic lighting.
 Others are more intricate.
 And so to help you answer the question, "How should I light the area around my pool?", we've produced the following guide.